nova0821/iotjs-wiki/Build-for-NuttX.md

 4. Copy libraries to nuttx/nuttx/lib folder
 5. Build NuttX

-### Problems working with NuttX
+#### Problems working with NuttX
-Please acknowledge that we are not experts on NuttX and may have trouble to understand each problems.
+Please acknowledge that we are not experts on NuttX and may have trouble to understand each problems you may send.
 For general NuttX issue, please read documents at [NuttX Home page](http://nuttx.org/).
 Visiting and asking to [NuttX forum](https://groups.yahoo.com/neo/groups/nuttx/info) also can be a help.

-### Build Host
+#### Build Host
 We recommend Ubuntu 14.04.
 Other platforms can be used but not verified by us.

+#### Target board

+Our work and this document uses STM32F4-discovery with BB as reference development.
+Please refer [this](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) page.

+##### Relation with STM board?
+We do not have any business relation with STM board.
+It is selected cause it has enough RAM and Flash ROM and have lots of pins to play with.

 #### Toolchain
-We recommend gcc-arm-none-eabi version 4.8.
+As for STM32F4-discovery uses ARM, we recommend gcc-arm-none-eabi version 4.8.
 Refer to [this](https://pixhawk.org/dev/toolchain_installation_lin) page how to install if you do not have installed yet.

 #### Packages
 You may need these packages installed as like;